azoth-lang/azoth.language.design/reference-capabilities.md

 list was resized.
 Note that both of these have the character of using references to members of objects and so it might be possible to have a scheme that ruled these out while still allowing for the safe cases.

+## Mutate Expressions

+Originally, it was thought that when using a variable name one ought to receive only a read only alias to the object.
+It would then have been necessary to use a mutate expression to get a mutable alias even if the original alias supported mutation.
+This would be done as `mut x`.
+Thus any time one passed a mutable reference to a function it was necessary to use the `mut` keyword if it came from a variable or field.
+This was not necessary if the mutable reference was produced as the result of a function or constructor call.
+There was also an exception for the `self` parameter.

+This design reflected the idea that mutability should be restricted and visible.
+This principle is the reason that the default reference capability is read only and that the type inference will infer read only variable types in preference to mutably variable types.
+Mutate expressions made the mutation of locally controlled state visible.

+Early testing showed this was annoying when writing code and had very limited benefits.
+It was easy to forget to include the `mut` keyword.
+Of course, that could have been due to a lack of familiarity since there is no equivalent in other languages.
+However, it also seemed to have vary limited utility.
+Typically it is clear from the function name and context whether something would mutate.
+With read only being a strong default many variables already do not permit mutation.
+When the variable declaration already has to be declared mutable it seems very redundant to require it again at the use site.
+Removing this feature not only simplified the compiler, but streamlined the language and the code written in Azoth.